Euphorbia hirta

 Traditional use within oso dresi

-Traditionally prepared as a tea or decoction
+Traditionally used as a tea or decoction, and consumed for abdominal discomfort

 How to use Euphorbia hirta